• Skip to primary navigation

 Instructions

 3. Chill the dough.
-Divide the dough into 2 equal discs, wrap in cling film, chill in the fridge 1 hour (or in the freezer for 25 minutes until firm but not frozen).
+Divide the dough into 2 equal discs, wrap in cling film, chill in the fridge for 1 hour (or in the freezer for 25 minutes until firm but not frozen).

 Notes